 It can be difficult to imagine how one could feel uncomfortable if they’re lying down.
 After all, it is recognized to be the most comfortable position in the world.
 However, it can happen a few times throughout the night.

 For example, your body temperature drops while you sleep, making you feel colder than when you first went to bed.
-Or you might live somewhere hot, making it more difficult to fall into a deep sleep.
+You might live somewhere hot, or, you might naturally be a hot sleeper, making it more difficult to fall into a deep sleep.
 Even your mattress and pillows can contribute to your discomfort if they don’t support your body weight adequately.
 If they’re too soft, you’ll sink right into the bed frame; if they’re too hard, you’ll feel as though you were sleeping on the floor.

 Luckily, eliminating these tiny annoyances isn’t that hard.
 Experts recommend maintaining a bedroom temperature between 60 to 67° Fahrenheit for the most comfortable sleep.
 You can also invest in sleepwear sets that can help thermoregulate your body according to the ambient temperature in the room.
 All you have to do is pick the right fabric for the climate.
 Consider lightweight, breathable cotton if you find yourself feeling hot at night or heavier fabrics like flannel or fleece if it’s too cold.
 It’s also a good idea to put some money towards a new mattress that’s appropriate for your weight and frame, as well as more comfortable pillows that are better suited to your usual sleeping position.